 First, the fathers at Nicaea had formalized in the church a ranking patriarchal structure, according to which the bishops of Rome, Alexandria, and Antioch would exercise general oversight of the other churches in their respective regions.
 Thus, when Athanasius was made Bishop of Alexandria in 328, just three years after Nicaea, he suddenly found himself in one of the most prestigious positions in the whole church.

-Second, Nicaea had also determined that the church at Alexandria, because of the superor records and resources of astronomy available in that city, would be charged with establishing the proper date of Easter each year, and so informing the rest of the church.
-This arrangement gave Athanasius an official opportunity to send an annual letter to allof the other major ecclesiastical centers, and, until his death in 373, he used these "Paschal Letters" as a means of teaching and admonishing Christians far beyond the borders of Alexandria.
-As a result, the bishopric of Alexandria became one of the most influencial teaching authorities, second only to Rome.
+Second, Nicaea had also determined that the church at Alexandria, because of the superior records and resources of astronomy available in that city, would be charged with establishing the proper date of Easter each year, and so informing the rest of the church.
+This arrangement gave Athanasius an official opportunity to send an annual letter to all the other major ecclesiastical centers, and, until his death in 373, he used these "Paschal Letters" as a means of teaching and admonishing Christians far beyond the borders of Alexandria.
+As a result, the bishopric of Alexandria became one of the most influential teaching authorities, second only to Rome.

 Third, because Nicaea had implicitly granted the Roman emperors an authority over the affairs of the church that they had never had before. the next several decades (even centuries) would see many instances of direct interference with the teaching ministry of the churches, including the office of bishop.
 As various emperors interfered, Athanasius was forced into exile from Alexandria no fewer than five times.

 Athanasius spent those extended periods of banishment chiefly doing two things.
 First, he traveled extensively to far-off places, where he conferred with church leaders about the Arian heresy and other matters, including imperial interference.
 These meetings extended Athanasius' reputation as a universal Christian teacher.
-Second, these periods of exile afforded him ample time to write the lengthy theological treateses that caused him to be ranked, even today, among the greatest exponents of Christian doctrine.
+Second, these periods of exile afforded him ample time to write the lengthy theological treatises that caused him to be ranked, even today, among the greatest exponents of Christian doctrine.

-(Source: Adapted from article in Christian History & Biography, by Patrick Henry Reardon, an archpriest of the Antiochian Orthodox Christian Archdiocese, and author, lecturer, podcaster, and senior editor of Touchstone)
+(Source: Christian History & Biography, by Patrick Henry Reardon, an archpriest of the Antiochian Orthodox Christian Archdiocese, and author, lecturer, podcaster, and senior editor of Touchstone)